fabriqnetwork/specular/README.md

 ## Running a local devnet

+This guide will walk you through how to set up a local devnet containing an L2 sequencer running over a local L1 node.

 ### Configure network

 To configure a local devnet, you can just use an existing example from `config` as-is.